Skip to content

 --always-ok Always returns OK.

--c, --critical CRIT CRIT threshold for the percentage of workers processing
+-c, --critical CRIT CRIT threshold for the percentage of occupied worker

 --insecure This option explicitly allows insecure SSL connections.